 In some situations, a doctor may decide to give injections in a private hospital or day surgery setting.
 People who hold private health insurance may be able to claim from their private health fund for the procedure and accommodation charge.
 This is dependent on the insurer and the policy.

-If you require further information, clarification or guidance on eye injection treatment and benefits or related matters please telephone the Foundation's free Helpline: 1800 111 709.
+If you require further information about eye injections, clarification or guidance on eye injection treatment and benefits or related matters please contact the MDFA's National Helpline: 1800 111 709.